Tinashe: 2012–2014: Independent mixtapes, record deal and Aquarius

-Tinashe worked on her debut studio album in 2014.
-Recording took place in Los Angeles, London, Atlanta, New York, and Toronto.
-Tinashe worked with several producers, including Clams Casino, Ryan Hemsworth, Stuart Matthewman, DJ Mustard, T-Minus, Mike Will Made It, Boi-1da, Fisticuffs, Best Kept Secret, Ritz Reynolds and London on da Track.
-On January 13, 2014, Tinashe released her first single from her debut album, "2 On".
-The song features American rapper Schoolboy Q, and was produced by DJ Mustard.
-The song entered the US Billboard Hot 100 chart at number 89, and has since peaked at number 24.

-On June 29, 2014, Tinashe made her national television debut, performing her single "2 On" at the BET Awards pre-show.
-That same day, she also announced that her anticipated debut album, Aquarius, would be officially released on October 7, 2014.
-Speaking about the theme of the album, Tinashe said: "It combines the essence of all my previous work.
-I've stayed true to who I am.
-Obviously, there's some progression as I've grown as an artist, and I'm influenced by new things and what not.
-I think my fans will be really happy with it.
-I think it really embodies who I am and where I am creatively right now".

-The second single, "Pretend" featuring ASAP Rocky, was released on August 22, 2014.
-Aquarius debuted at number 17 on Billboard 200 with 18,800 copies sold in its first week.
-"All Hands on Deck" became the last single off of the album.
-Tinashe kicked the year off with a visual bang, appearing on the cover of the Jan 15 issue of V Magazine.
+Tinashe had worked on her debut studio album in 2014, and its recording took place in Los Angeles, London, Atlanta, New York, and Toronto.
+She also worked with various producers including Clams Casino, Ryan Hemsworth, Stuart Matthewman, DJ Mustard, T-Minus, Mike Will Made It, Boi-1da, Fisticuffs, Best Kept Secret, Ritz Reynolds, and London on da Track.
+On January 13, she released her first solo single from her debut studio album, "2 On".
+Produced by DJ Mustard, the song features American rapper Schoolboy Q. It entered the US Billboard Hot 100 chart at number 89, peaking at number 24.
+On June 29, Tinashe made her national television debut, performing "2 On" at the BET Awards pre-show.
+Her debut studio album, Aquarius, was released on October 7; about its theme, Tinashe said that it would combine elements of her previous work while reflecting her artistic growth, adding that it "embodies who I am and where I am creatively right now".
+The album's second single, "Pretend" featuring ASAP Rocky, was released on August 22.
+Upon the album's release, Aquarius debuted at number 17 on Billboard 200 with 18,800 copies sold in its first week.
+"All Hands on Deck" became the last single off of the album on February 24, 2015.
+In January, Tinashe made her first fashion magazine cover appearance for V magazine.